35505126/Jadey-s-Bakery-/README.md

 # 5. Connect to EC2
 - Go to EC2 dashboard and click connect.
 - Go into SSH client and follow the instructions under that tab.
-- Type the command "sudo apt update && sudo apt upgrade" into CLI.
+- Type the command '''sudo apt update && sudo apt upgrade''' into CLI.
-- Type the command "sudo apt install ssh apache2" into CLI.
+- Type the command '''sudo apt install ssh apache2''' into CLI.
 - Type the command "ip addr" and copy ip address into Elatic IP page in AWS.

 # 6. Set up static IP